G4m3rpri3st/CMPM121HW2Lighting/README.md

-# CMPM121HW1Scene
+# CMPM121HW2Scene
-HW1 Craft a Scene
+HW2 Lighting & Particle System

 My scene depicts a knight and a shopkeep trading with each other at the shopkeep's stall in the middle of the street outside of the shopkeeper's house.
 Within the scene I included 2 characters(shopkeep and knight), a street made of cobbles and dirt, a lamp post and shop stall with a full cart, and a house made out of multiple rooms/parts as background scenery.
 My inspiration for the scene comes from playing many fantasy RPGs over the years, and I figured it would make a good choice of scene.
 The main character of the scene is the knight directly in front of the shopkeeper and his stall.